-Becoming a qualified animal behaviour consultant to Masters Degree level takes 5 years of total study plus continued further study and provision of practical experience to become accepted as a full member of professional organizations, so you know that you are consulting with someone with superior knowledge and skills who can help you.
+Becoming a qualified & Accredited Animal Behaviour Consultant to Masters Degree level takes 5 years of total study plus continued further study and provision of practical experience to become accepted as a full member of professional organizations, so you know that you are consulting with someone with superior knowledge and skills who can help you.

-Before you even meet, preliminary work will be undertaken, to research the issues your dog is suffering from, based upon information identified from your intake form.
-If you are a referral, we will liaise on your behalf with your vet and discuss predisposing factors.
+Before we even meet, I will undertake preliminary work or research based upon information identified from your intake form.
+I will also scrutinise your dog's medical history & will liaise on your behalf with your vet and discuss predisposing factors if required.

 AT YOUR CONSULTATION

-Of course, this is the most important part & it's lovely to meet you both.
-We take pride in the fact that our consultations are very relaxed and friendly, the aim is that you feel free and able to speak about anything that concerns you, there's no judgment at all, no one's at fault.
-The more at ease you and your dog are, the easier it is to work out a solution that best fits everyone involved.
-OK sometimes original goals may have to be adjusted slightly but that's part of behaviour modification - finding a realistic solution & that's what we do.
+Of course, this is the most important part & it's always lovely to finally meet you.
+The great thing about conducting consults remotely is that I have a far greater reach & now consult Nationwide.
+I love that my consultations are very relaxed and friendly, I want you to feel free and able to speak about anything that concerns you, there's no judgment at all, no one's at fault.
+The more at ease you are, the easier it is to work out a solution that best fits everyone involved.
+I'll listen to what works best for you & we'll work out a plan that fits everyone.
+OK sometimes original goals may have to be adjusted slightly but that's part of behaviour modification - finding a realistic solution.

 Your report takes time to write.
 Every report is very different and contains every suggestion that we talk about during the session.
 Very often much more will be added because following the consultation, there is time to think about each case in detail.
 Reports typically take up to two hours to write and involve consulting latest theory regarding subject matter in animal behaviour journals and similar publications.
 This is crucial because it ensures that you are provided with the latest contemporary advice.
-Reports are always written within 24hrs whilst a case is 'fresh in the mind' and sent via email within 2-3 days.
+I always write my reports within 24hrs whilst a case is 'fresh in the mind'.

 Talking is paramount in behaviour modification.
 Dogs are not robots and there will always be a certain amount of 'fine tuning' required.
 Usually a first follow up is scheduled at 4 weeks and then check-ins will be scheduled as needed on a case by case basis.
 Cases which are veterinary referrals will have a referral letter forwarded to their vet.